ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 {: support}

 {{site.data.keyword.databases-for-redis}} is an in-memory database.
 It differs from traditional persistent databases in how it accepts, processes, and stores data.
-The following information highlights common errors that you might experience, some reasons for those errors, and the solutions that you can apply.
+The following information highlights common errors that you might experience, some reasons for those errors, and the solutions that you can apply to fix those errors.

 ## Error: `Connection to master lost` message
 {: #error-connection-lost}

 {{site.data.keyword.databases-for-redis}} works with two members (master and replica) and three sentinels.
-There are various reasons for the `connection to master lost` message as follows:
+The following reasons might be the cause of the `connection to master lost` message:

 a.
 Because of lower input/output operations per second (IOPS), master is busy and is not responding to sentinels, which returns this error message in LogDNA.